binance-chain/docs-site/docs/match.md

 - Maximize the execution quantity
 - Execute all orders or at least all orders on one side that are fillable against the selected price.
-- Indicate the market pressure from either buy or sell and also consider to limit the max price movement
+- Indicate the market pressure from either buy or sell and also consider to limit the max price movement.
+Let’s call this concluded price P.

 Please check [this article](match-examples.md) with detailed examples for this if you are interested.